Yuvraj-dada/Jarvis/README.md

 # Jarvis
-this is your friendly AI
+this is your friendly Not ACtual Ai